 Amazon also carries Lexan cutlery (should also be used at home instead of metal utensils if practicing Toxic Metals avoidance) plus lexan bowls, cups, plates, etc. Kalyx carries a lexan coffee press, which is not recommended since it weighs over a pound.
 Instead, see this article on "Cowboy Coffee" but using a paper coffee filter (or a paper towel) is still recommended to filter.
 Some people won't go without good coffee in the morning even when they're in the middle of nowhere.
 And don't like coffee without cream.
 Of course, one should not use hydrogenated-oil-non-dairy-corn-syrup-solids-infested crap like Coffeemate.
 Luckily for coffee with cream campers, a company called Netrition is now marketing dried real dairy cream.
 Also useful to make creamy sauces for gourmet trail dishes and provide saturated fat for sustained energy levels.

 Safe insect repellants can be made oneself with essential oils.
 4 oz of aloe juice or vodka mixed with a tablespoon of neem oil is a good one and very inexpensive.
 Adding a few drops of lemon tea tree or catnip oil make it work better.
-Also add a few drops of soy lecithin to preparation which contain alcohol, water, and oils to emulsify it better.
+Also add a few drops of soy lecithin to preparations which contain alcohol, water, and oils to emulsify it better.
 Next most effective oils are probably eucalyptus, citronella, cedarwood, and any of the mint oils.
 Using more than just a few drops of essential oils (not including neem, which is a mild cold-pressed oil) per 4 oz of base can make these irritating to the skin, so start with a minimal amount.
-See Amazon for good prices and selection on these ingredients.
 Also, using high potency B vitamins and/or garlic supplements can help repel insects.
 Try them before camping to ensure they are effective enough for this purpose before not taking a topical insect repellant along since they can have little effect on some people and be completely effective for others.